door2door-io/icao_code/README.md

 ## Usage

-Search ICAO codes by given airline name.
+Search ICAO codes by given airline name (also partial) or code:

 CLI: